 The Bi-Fuel System requires precise regulation and control of the fuel supply gas.
-In order to ensure proper operation, the Bi-Fuel System is supplied with a specialized "gas train" consisting of a gas filter, electrically activated gas solenoid valve, electronic pressure regulator (AGV5-XL), and a plenum assembly.
+In order to ensure nominal operation, the Bi-Fuel System is supplied with a specialized "gas train" consisting of a gas filter, electrically activated gas solenoid valve, electronic pressure regulator (AGV5-2L), and a plenum chamber.
 The gas train is designed to accept low-pressure supply gas in the range of 3-15psig in all bi-fuel operating modes, and supply regulated gas to the engine at slightly negative pressure.
-The GTI+ system operates by referencing a user-defined map of engine load versus regulated pressure.
-This map is created at the time of commissioning using terminal software provided by the Master Distributor.
-The engine load sensor provides a reference of engine load as an analog input to the controls.
-There can be up to ten (10) load reference switch points that result in the same or new substitution value.
-As the AGV5-XL sees the engine load it dynamically maximizes the substitution rate.
+The GTI+ system operates by referencing a user-defined map of engine load or RPM versus regulated pressure that is created at the time of commissioning using terminal software provided by the Master Distributor.
+A Kilowatt or RPM sensor provides Note: Gas train components are not compatible with gas temperatures above 140°F (60°C).